 While some prospects walk in the door ready to purchase, the rest will need you to grab their attention and tell them exactly what’s at stake.

-Step 3: What “Promised Land” awaits your prospects who win?
+Step 3: Identify the “Promised Land” that awaits your prospects

 Now that your prospects understand the business problem, they’re likely wondering, what does “winning” actually entail?